-Topic Description Areas The scope of macroeconomics The study of macroeconomics examines the economy as a whole.
+Торіс Description Areas The scope of macroeconomics The study of macroeconomics examines the economy as a whole.
 It deals with aggregate demand and supply together with output, employment and prices at national level.
 The major macroeconomic objectives.
 The circular flow of income The circular flow of income is a model meant to explain how money flows between firms and households.
 However, not all incomes get passed on directly since some income is withdrawn and some is injected from outside.
 The circular flow of income The relationship between withdrawals and injections Equilibrium in the circular flow of income Measuring national income The concept of national income as an actual measurement of the level of economic activity in a country.
 The Expenditure, Income and Output methods of calculating GDP.
 Difficulties in measuring, interpreting and making comparisons.
 Practical examples of how GDP figures are used in practice.
 Consumption and saving Students should understand the types of consumption and saving, as well as the determinants of consumption and saving.
 The consumption and saving functions Determinants of consumption and saving - practical examples Average and marginal propensities to consume and to save.
 Investment Investment is the purchase of capital goods and differs from savings.
 An understanding of the determinants of investment, excluding the Accelerator theory, is necessary.
 Definition of investment.
 Factors affecting planned investment and practical examples.
 Marginal efficiency of capital.
 Government spending, exports and imports The government spending, exports and imports are an important part of the total demand in the economy so students should have an understanding of these terms.
 Reasons for government spending Definition of Budget deficit and surplus Definition of exports and imports Factors influencing exports and imports

 Aggregate Demand Students should understand what is Aggregate Demand including its graphical explanation.
 They should also understand its shifts and how the multiplier affects AD.
-M Aggregate Supply The aggregate supply is the level of output in the whole economy at any given level of average prices.
+The AD curve Shifts in AD and their determinants The multiplier The multiplier and injections The multiplier and government spending and taxation Aggregate Supply The aggregate supply is the level of output in the whole economy at any given level of average prices.
 It may shift outwards or inwards.
-An appreciation of the SRAS and LRAS is necessary.
-Definition of SRAS and graphical explanation Determinants of SRAS shifts Equilibrium Output An understanding that the economy is in equilibrium where AD=AS Equilibrium in the short run Equilibrium in the long run (Classical and Keynesian models) Changes in the Price levels and output levels associated with changes in AD and AS Application of AD and AS in real life Economic Growth Students should be able to explain economic growth both in nominal and real terms.
+An appreciation of the SRAS and LRAS is necessary. graphical explanation Determinants of SRAS shifts Definition of LRAS and graphical explanation (both Classical and Keynesian) Determinants of shifts in LRAS Equilibrium Output An understanding that the economy is in equilibrium where AD=AS Equilibrium in the short run Equilibrium in the long run (Classical and Keynesian models) Changes in the Price levels and output levels associated with changes in AD and AS Application of AD and AS in real life Economic Growth Students should be able to explain economic growth both in nominal and real terms.
 An understanding of how economic growth can be increased is also necessary.
-Definition of economic growthThe business cycle and Unemployment Here the student will obtain an understanding of the meaning of unemployment as well as the causes of different types of unemployment together with the costs of unemployment Definition and measurement of unemployment Inflation Students are expected to study inflation, its causes and its costs Definition of inflation and deflation Measurement of inflation (RPI and CPI) Causes of inflation Costs of inflation and deflation
+Definition of economic growth The business cycle and economic growth The output gap The production possibility curve and economic growth Causes of economic growth.
+Economic growth and standard of living (is it always true?) in practice Other factors affecting the standard of living in practice Arguments in favour and against economic growth.
+Unemployment Here the student will obtain an understanding of the meaning of unemployment as well as the causes of different types of unemployment together with the costs of unemployment • Definition and measurement of unemployment Inflation Students are expected to study inflation, its causes and its costs Definition of inflation and deflation Measurement of inflation (RPI and CPI) Causes of inflation Costs of inflation and deflation